pvdb/gloc/README.md

     gloc -comment   # sort by the number of comment lines gloc -code      # sort by lines of code (default)

+## Processing

+When `gloc`'s STDOUT isn't a TTY, it outputs the LoC stats in JSON format, for further parsing and processing.

+This also means you can pretty-print the LoC stats as follows:

+    gloc | jq

+... which uses the [the indispensable jq utility][jq] (`brew install jq`) for processing the JSON output.

+To "force" the typical TTY output even when STDOUT isn't a TTY, you can use the `-tty` option as follows:

+    gloc -tty | pbcopy

+... which copies the non-JSON version of the LoC stats to the clipboard.

 ## Known Issues and Possible Enhancements

 * identify comment-only lines for a lot more languages